abbyjleary/DataStructures-Dictionary/README.md

 # Data Structures Dictionary Project

-This project was written for my CS3610 Data Structures class.
+This project was written for my CS3610 Data Structures class in Fall of 2022.
 The purpose of this project was to recreate the C++ map class.

 The only files I modified were dictionary.cc and dictionary.h.
 Other files were provided by Nasseef Abukamail (professor at Ohio University).